Old State House (Boston): The Massachusetts State House: seat of state government 1776–1798

-On July 18, 1776, the Declaration of Independence was proclaimed from the east side balcony to jubilant crowds by Col. Thomas Crafts (one of the Sons of Liberty).
-At one o'clock Crafts rose in the Council Chamber and read it to the members.
-Then, fellow patriot Sheriff William Greenleaf attempted to read it from the balcony, but he could only muster a whisper.
+On July 18, 1776, Colonel Thomas Crafts read the Declaration of Independence from the east side balcony to jubilant crowds.
+At one o'clock, he rose in the Council Chamber and read it to the members.
+Sheriff William Greenleaf attempted to read it from the balcony, but he could only muster a whisper.
 Crafts then stood next to the sheriff and read it from the balcony in a stentorian tone.
-For most people, it was a festive occasion, as about two-thirds of Boston residents supported the revolution.
+For most people, it was a festive occasion, as about two-thirds of Boston residents supported independence.
 The lion and the unicorn on top of the building were removed and burned in a bonfire on King Street.

-After the American Revolution, the building served as the seat of the Massachusetts state government before its move to the present Massachusetts State House in 1798.
+After the American Revolution, the building served as the seat of the Massachusetts state government until 1798, when it moved to the Massachusetts State House.

 Boston hall

 From 1830 to 1841, the building was Boston's city hall.
-Previously, the city's offices had been in the County Court House.
+The city's offices had been in the County Court House.
 In 1830, Isaiah Rogers altered the building's interior in a Greek Revival style, most notably adding the spiral staircase that remains today.
 The building was damaged by fire in 1832.

-During this period of time, City Hall shared the building with the Boston Post Office and several private businesses.
+City Hall shared the building with the Boston Post Office and several private businesses.
 On October 21, 1835, Mayor Theodore Lyman, Jr. gave temporary refuge to William Lloyd Garrison, the editor of the abolitionist paper The Liberator, who was being chased by a violent mob.
 Garrison was kept safe in the Old State House until being driven to the Leverett Street Jail, where he was protected overnight but charged with inciting a riot.
-In 1841, City Hall moved to the former Suffolk County Courthouse, on School Street.
+In 1841, City Hall moved to the former Suffolk County Courthouse on School Street.